eclarrrk/ericclark.dev/pages/about.md

 ---
 ## I work at the front of front-end development

-I call myself a Front-End Web Designer and Developer, which probably means something different to each person.
-When describing myself, I use the term to tell people I plan, design, and develop websites.
+I call myself a Front-End Web Designer and Developer, which means something different to each person that hears it.
+When describing myself, I use the term to say that I plan, design, and develop websites.

 ### Website Research and Strategy